NEW YORK STATE ASSOCIATION OF DAY SERVICE PROVIDERS

 Maintaining a Liaison to State and Local Governments

-The NYSADSP is lead by a Board of Directors that is made up of professionals who volunteer their time and whom bring hundreds of combined years of experience working with individual with disabilities.
-The NYSADSP is comprised of six regions, with each region having its on informational meetings and staff training programs.
-In addition to this, the NYSADSP hosts an annual Statewide Meeting in June and a three day Symposium in the fall.
+The NYSADSP is lead by a Board of Directors that is made up of professionals who volunteer their time.
+This professional staff bring hundreds of combined years of experience working with individuals with disabilities.
+The NYSADSP is comprised of six regions, with each region having its own informational meetings and staff training programs.
+In addition to this, the NYSADSP hosts an Annual Statewide multi-day Symposium in the fall.

-In addition to the many training and informational meetings, the NYSADSP annually awards Mary Frawley grants for the funding of innovative ideas and services, recognizes exemplary staff by awarding Leadership and Direct Support Professional of the Year awards and provides members with access to an association managed video library.
+In addition to the many training and informational meetings, the NYSADSP annually awards Mary Frawley grants for the funding of innovative ideas and services, recognizes exemplary staff by awarding Leadership and Direct Support Professional of the Year awards and provides members with access to necessary resources.